ankonzoid/artificio/process_images/README.md

 <img src="coverart/coverart.jpg" width="90%">
 </p>

-Here we provide tools for you for processing your image dataset.
-All you need to do is place your .jpg or .jpeg images into the `input` directory, run the code, then pick up your processed images in the `output` directory.
+Here we provide tools for you for processing an image.
+Specify the image file, run the code, then pick up your processed images from the `output` directory.

 Currently we provide 4 common image processing techniques: